 Our team of seasoned litigators draws on deep experience defending employers in high-profile cases involving claims of discrimination, harassment, retaliation, wrongful termination, and breach of contract.
 When confronted with a class action alleging wage and hour violations or independent contractor misclassification, we act quickly to get the case dismissed or drastically limit exposure.
 Our lawyers have even challenged the U.S. Department of Labor (DOL) and secured new guidance that enabled restaurants and other businesses to create tip pools for tipped and non-tipped employees.

 Proactive Labor Relations for Productive Workforces

 Hospitality employers, especially hotels, country clubs, and resorts, need an experienced partner to support their labor-management relations objectives.
-Our lawyers have worked at the National Labor Relations Board, the DOL, and the U.S. Department of Justice (DOJ), and in state and local agencies regulating labor-management relations in the public and private sector.
+Our lawyers have worked at the National Labor Relations Board, the DOL, and the U.S. Department of Justice (DOJ) and in state and local agencies regulating labor-management relations in the public and private sectors.
 We regularly help our clients handle their most complex challenges, whether they’re negotiating new contracts or collective bargaining agreements, or trying to maintain their non-union status.

 We’ve Got Accessibility Covered

 ADA compliance is paramount in the hospitality industry.
 Our deep bench of lawyers and technology auditors represents clients in all accessibility concerns involving their accommodations, public venues, physical workspaces, and websites.
 We resolve legal and regulatory claims quickly and mitigate future risk by negotiating positive compliance terms with the DOJ, performing brick-and-mortar facility audits, and reviewing accessible construction design plans.
 Our industry-leading technology consulting team provides full-service advice and audits.
 They help companies ensure that their websites and mobile applications meet ADA guidelines for mobility, hearing, vision, or communication disabilities.